GluuFederation/cloud-native-edition/helm/README.md

   # persistence layer
   persistence:
     configmap:
-       gluuOxtrustApiTestMode: false
+       gluuOxtrustApiTestMode: true

   ```

 ## Instructions on how to install different services

-There are some services that have auto install/enable while installing the overall Gluu server Helm chart.
+There are some services that have auto install enabled while installing the overall Gluu server Helm chart.
 This configuration is made on the persistence level.
 To enable/disable them
 one only needs to set `true` or ``false` in the persistence configs as shown below.
   ```
   # persistence layer